 Third Party Assurance / Supplier Audits

-Dependencies on 3rd parties can often be overlooked in security terms.
+Dependencies on third parties can often be overlooked in security terms.
 However, the access, privileged and responsibilities of these parties can often provide the weakest link in an organisation’s security posture.
-Nettitude can advise, review and conduct Supplier Audits on behalf of the customer.
+LRQA Nettitude can advise, review and conduct Supplier Audits on behalf of the client.

-- Identify and review the current 3rd party supplier list.
+- Identify and review the current third party supplier list.

 - A review of the current supplier IT Security assurance processes.